zulip/zulip/templates/zerver/help/move-content-to-another-stream.md

 Organizations can configure which roles have permission to [move topics between streams][move-permission-setting].

-Roles that have permission can also move only a subset of messages from a topic to another stream.
+Roles that have permission can also move a subset of messages from a topic to another stream.
+The options for selecting which messages to move are:

+{!move-content-subset-options.md!}

 {start_tabs}